msblei/AbbX/README.md

 <img src="assets/AbbX_example.gif"/>

+Abbreviations or acronyms are ambiguous and often require the context of the full sentence or paragraph to be understood.

+This extension allows you to easily look up abbreviations without leaving the tab and interrupting your workflow.
+You specify the context via the text selection and thus get more precise results.

 ## Features

 This is a basic Chrome Extension that takes the selected text and asks ChatGPT to resolve the abbreviations.
 Handy if you want to quickly look up an abbreviation without leaving your current window.